How to Make Snow Ice Cream Recipe

 This year I devised a list of everything we were going to do with the snow.
 It’s long.
 I wish I had this list last year, it would have saved my sanity a little bit…until I finished said list and had to start all over again.
 I don’t see that happening this year, this being our first snow this winter and it doesn’t look as if we’re getting much more.
 At least this week.
 I have a feeling I’m going to be eating my words soon.

 So, to combat boredom yesterday, I whipped out the list.
 Number 1, blow ice bubbles.
 We skipped it.
 I didn’t think it was cold enough to be honest and I think I remember doing this a few years ago and it didn’t work.
 We will get back to that later.
 (Plus, the bubbles I had were blue…the Crayola Color Magic…and the mess, I just can’t deal.)
-Number 2, Snow Ice Cream.
+Number 2, make Snow Ice Cream.
 “Snow” much fun!

-I made Snow Ice Cream before, like a decade or more ago.
+I used to make Snow Ice Cream before, like a decade or more ago.
 Before there were bloggers behind every corner of the virtual world.
 The recipe I used previously called for a bunch of ingredients including granulated sugar.
 But sugar is weird and takes a long time to dissolve so you had crunchy bits of sugar throughout your already crunchy ice cream.
 It didn’t really get to the consistency of a creamy ice cream.
 It was more like a Milk Sno-Cone.
 No good.
 It wasn’t until recently that I found Paula Deen’s Snow Ice Cream and boy, did she nail it.
 Really….sweetened condensed milk…..THAT is where it’s at.
 Now, put aside the fact that I could literally eat sweetened condensed milk with a spoon out of the can (don’t judge) but you’re mixing it with snow….and vanilla…..and who doesn’t like to eat snow????

 - Use a bowl that’s been chilled.
 Seriously.
 Snow melts rapidly once you bring it inside so a cold bowl will be your best friend and your best defense against snow melt.
 AND chill your ingredients!
 This will help the whole recipe from turning into a puddle.